49.1 DIPLOMATIC POINTS (DPs)

 49.16 MINIMUM ALLOTMENT OF DPs IS ZERO: A major power cannot begin a year with a negative number of DPs.
 In such a case, there is no penalty to its allies and no DP deficit is carried forward to the next year.
 The major power simply cannot allocate any DPs during that year.

-49.17 EFFECTS OF SURRENDER: Britain and Russia receive DPs after they have surrendered to Germany.
+49.17 EFFECTS OF SURRENDER: Britain receives DPs after it has surrendered to Germany.
 The U.S. receives DPs after it has sued for peace.
 Other countries do not receive DPs after they have surrendered.

 49.2 ALLOCATION OF DPs: